vanadinit/fluesterfix/README.md

 -   `$FLUESTERFIX_MAX_FILE_SIZE`: Maximum allowed size (in bytes) for file uploads.
 The actual filtering must be done in your reverse proxy; this variable only displays that limit.
 Unset by default.
+-   `$FLUESTERFIX_ENABLE_QR`: Set to an arbitrary value to show QR code of the share links.
+Needs `qrcode` Python library to be installed.

 The program does not automatically remove secrets which have never been retrieved.
 You might want to install a cron job on your system to remove